New books for Street Child Liberia

 You’re talking about not just at schools that are neatly built and with a library structure, but schools sometimes built with thatch or sticks and sometimes schools with no previous library facilities at all.
 And many in very remote areas.
 So these books have been very, very useful to help the students develop their basic education, which is a challenge in rural Liberia.

-We can’t overemphasize how important these donations have been for us.
+We can’t emphasize how important these donations have been for us.

 Numeracy and literacy are the two foundational start-up skills for anybody.
 In the future, you may not know everything, but the foundation to life is once you’re able to speak well and do basic calculations, you can manoeuvre your way.
 In the books donated by Book Aid International the content fits the syllabus just right, using simplified teaching so it’s easy to learn these basic skills.
 Anybody can pick it up – a sixth grade can teach a first grader.
 That’s how simple it is.